swycoff/github_training/README.txt

-This is the training GitRepo for learning Git and other wonderful things
+This is the training repo for all sorts of wonderful topics.